 2. The center stores the products in the warehouse

 3. The customer makes a purchase and orders from the merchant’s website

 4. The fulfillment center picks & packs products

-5. The fulfillment center ships products to each individual customers
+5. The fulfillment center ships products to each customer

 You can quickly compare shipping prices to different destinations with an online calculator.
 This means sellers can choose the most cost-effective shipping solution for their orders to more than 100 countries.

 They work with multiple well-known shipping companies that include DHL, China Post, FedEx, and SF Express.
 They also offer full e-commerce integrations for all major e-commerce platforms like Shopify, Woocommerce, and Amazon.

 The fulfillment and shipping services offered by ZhenHub are:

 Pick and pack

 Address: 777 Lai Chi Kok Rd, Cheung Sha Wan, Hong Kong S.A.R (China)

-Easyship was founded in 2014 in Hong Kong, but now has offices and warehouses in Singapore, Netherlands, Australia, and the United States.
+Easyship was founded in 2014 in Hong Kong, but now has offices and warehouses in Singapore, the Netherlands, Australia, and the United States.
 With its smart and interactive online portal for clients, it allows e-commerce merchants to manage all their orders and shipping in one place.

 They offer full e-commerce integration for all major e-commerce platforms like Alibaba, Amazon, and Shopify.
 You can use their services for B2C as well as B2C shipments.

 Easyship is not a shipping company, but it connects sellers with shipping companies like DHL, FedEx, and others.
 This allows sellers to choose the most cost-effective shipping solution for their orders to more than 100 countries.